-AR 321-322 Advanced Painting
+AR 321 Advanced Painting

-A continued study in the advancement of personal style and skill through the study of form and color in portrait and figure painting using oils and acrylics.
-Prerequisite: AR 121.
+The course offers a continued study in the advancement of personal style and skill through the study of form and color in portrait and figure painting using oils and acrylics.
+Prerequisite: AR 101 for Art majors or AR 121.